gaurav-dixitv/gaurav-dixitv.github.io/_apps/scrobble.md

 feature0Url: "/assets/apps/scrobble/f0.png"
 feature0Desc: "scroBBle uses last.fm's data to retrieve your music history and extracts patterns.</br></br>
-Using collaborative filtering and clustering (packed in with some unsupervised and reinforcement learning), scroBBle builds recommendations for you - artists, tracks and albums that you'd probably love.
+Using collaborative filtering and clustering, scroBBle builds recommendations for you - artists, tracks and albums that you'd probably love.
 The recommendations are roughly based on your current taste and have proved to work great for most users!"

 feature1Url: "/assets/apps/scrobble/f1.png"
 feature1Desc: "